Last Updated on January 29, 2023 by Jim Ferri

 By Jim Ferri

 That doesn’t mean there’s a dearth of good hotels and other requisite tourist facilities in Puglia.
 There are plenty of good hotels scattered about the province, in all starred categories.
 Ditto for restaurants.
-All in all, it’s an interesting area of Italy.
+All in all, it’s quite an interesting area of the country.

 And, surprisingly, it’s really not that far from Rome either.
 Bari, the provincial capital in the middle of this Adriatic province, is only about 1¼ hours from Rome by air.
 Also only 4 hours by train and 5 hours by car to get to the heel of Italy.
 Rent a car and you can have a great road trip through the region.